 First things first.
 You will need to pick a location that isn't a popular and established Spring Break destination.
 Visiting popular spots means that you will invariably pay more.
 The cost of airfare and hotels are marked up during this peak travel season, so pick a less common place to enjoy that's off the beaten path.
 If most people are headed toward the sun, maybe you can head to a cozy cabin with snow-covered mountains.
 You may even know someone who owns a vacation home that isn't being used over break, which would be an ideal way to minimize your lodging expenses.

 Second, avoid any Spring Break location that will require air travel.
 It is simply too expensive during this time of year, and not necessary.
 There are probably plenty of destinations you can easily reach by car, and if you have more than a couple friends going, it makes it even easier on your wallet.
 You can share the cost of gas and tolls, and having a group of friends to share the experience with makes a road trip even more fun.
 If you do not own a vehicle and cannot afford the cost of a rental, buy a bus ticket.
 Depending on the Spring Break location you have decided on, bus fare can be quite cheap.

 Lastly, if you are having trouble getting the money together for the Spring Break adventure you have decided on, it may be time to explore options for earning some extra cash.
 There are a few ways you can approach this, including selling your used textbooks or liquidating items you are not using on sites like eBay, Poshmark or Letgo.
 You may also have made money in the past by babysitting or doing other odd jobs, so why not get back into it?
-If you currently have a job, you also have the option of getting a quick cash advance on your next paycheck.
+If you currently have a job, you also have the option of getting a quick installment loan on your next paycheck.